-- The principal goal in all patients with inhibitors should be to eradicate the immune response and to tolerize the patient. - All children with confirmed low-responding inhibitor should continue on regular replacement therapy to induce tolerance. - Adults with a low-responding inhibitor should if persistent and, preferentially if bleeds are not successfully treated on demand with the deficient factor, be offered regular replacement therapy to induce tolerance. - Children with high-responding inhibitor, but no bleedings may wait with ITI until decline of the inhibitor - preferentially below 10 BU/mL.
-In case of bleedings, ITI should however be started immediately. - Adult patients with high-responding inhibitors should be offered ITI as for children. - A high factor dose seems to reduce the time to reach a negative inhibitor titer, and since bleeds mainly occur during this period, a dose of 100-200 IU/kg/d should be first-line option whenever possible.
-Lower dose may however be used with a similar final outcome at least in so called good risk patients. - No consistent data indicate the beneficial use of one type of product over the others, but in patients who fail the initial attempt of ITI with high purity FVIII, a VWF-containing FVIII concentrate should be considered.
-The potential role of EHL products for tolerization in resistant cases is currently not known. - Switch of ITI protocol or discontinuation of ITI should be considered when no further significant decline or improvement in clinical phenotype has occurred for 4-6 months. - In resistant cases and in poor risk patients as well as in adults, the combined use of the deficient factor and immunosuppression should be considered even as first-line treatment in adult patients.
+- The principal goal in all patients with inhibitors should be to eradicate the immune response and to tolerize the patient. - Children and adults with confirmed low-responding inhibitor should continue on regular factor therapy to induce tolerance. - Children with high-responding inhibitor, but no bleedings may wait with ITI until decline of the inhibitor below 10 BU/mL, but the main approach, and in all cases of bleedings, should however be to start ITI immediately. - Adult patients with high-responding inhibitors should be offered ITI as for children. - A high factor dose seems to reduce the time to reach a negative inhibitor titer, and since bleeds mainly occur during this period, a dose of 100-200 IU/kg/d should be first-line option whenever possible.
+Lower dose, such as 50 IU/kg 3 times weekly, may be used with a similar final outcome - at least in patients with peak inhibitor titers <200 BU. - No consistent data indicate the beneficial use of one type of product over the others, but in patients who fail the initial attempt of ITI with high purity FVIII, a VWF-containing FVIII concentrate or EHL products should be considered.
+The potential role of EHL products for tolerization in resistant cases is however not known. - Switch of ITI protocol or discontinuation of ITI should be considered when no further significant decline or improvement in clinical phenotype has occurred for 4-6 months. - In resistant cases and in poor risk patients as well as in adults, the combined use of the deficient factor and immunosuppression should be considered even as first-line treatment in adult patients.

-- In patients with hemophilia A and resistant high-responding inhibitors failing ITI protocols with and without immunosuppression, ITI may be stopped and emicizumab provided prophylactically for bleed protection. - Immunosuppression may be considered as a first-line option in patients with hemophilia B and a causative gene defect such as a gene deletion and/or nonsense mutation. - After successful tolerance the dosing should be tapered to regular prophylactic treatment. - In patients with mild/moderate hemophilia, the possibility of spontaneous remission (≈ 20%) should be taken into consideration and a watch and wait strategy might be advisable before treatment.
+- In patients with hemophilia A and resistant high-responding inhibitors failing ITI protocols with and without immunosuppression, ITI may be stopped and emicizumab provided prophylactically for bleed protection. - Immunosuppression may be considered as a first-line option in patients with hemophilia B and a causative gene defect such as a large gene deletion and/or nonsense mutation. - After successful tolerance, the dosing should be tapered to regular prophylactic treatment. - In patients with mild/moderate hemophilia, the possibility of spontaneous remission (≈ 20%) should be taken into consideration and a watch and wait strategy might be advisable before treatment.
 If persistent, immunosuppression e.g. Rituximab should be considered as a first line option with or without the combined use of the deficient factor based on the bleeding phenotype of the patient.

-ITI treatment with the intent to induce tolerance was described in the 1970s and should be the ultimate goal when possible in all patients with a persistent inhibitor to reduce the risk of harmful bleeds.
-Successful treatment also has a cost-saving potential [70].
+ITI treatment with the intent to induce tolerance should be the ultimate goal when possible in all patients with a persistent inhibitor.
+Successful treatment also has a cost-saving potential [80].
 The principle mainly consists of a repeated exposure for the deficient factor with or without the concomitant use of immunosuppressive agents.
 Several different regimens have been described, many of which seem to have a similar outcome.
 A decline of the pre-ITI titer to low levels and a low peak before or during ITI seems to mirror a beneficial immune response.
 One randomized study has so far been conducted - in patients with "good risk" severe hemophilia A and high titer inhibitors comparing high (200 IU/kg/d) and low dose (50 IU/kg 3 times/week) FVIII.
 No difference in success rate (about 70% in the intention-to-treat analysis) between the treatment arms was seen.
-However, the time to achieve a negative titer, i.e. the phase with most frequent bleedings, was significantly shorter with the high dose regimen [71].
+However, the time to achieve a negative titer, i.e. the phase with most frequent bleedings, was significantly shorter with the high dose regimen [81].